rwxrob/zet/20210830005658/README.md

-# Learning is the Purpose of Life
+# Learning is the Reason for Living

 Learning is the one constant amidst all the variables of our collective existence.
 We are all here to learn.
 From the day of our